How to implement Clean Architecture in Go (Golang)

 • Adapters can import inner layers.
 Usually, they will operate on types found in Application and Domain, for example, retrieving them from the database.

-Again, it’s not a new idea.
+Again, this is not a new idea.
 The Dependency Inversion Principle is the “D” in SOLID.
 Do you think it applies only to OOP?
-It just happens that Go interfaces make a perfect match with it.
+It turns out Go interfaces are a perfect match.

-The principle solves the issue of how packages should refer to each other.
-The best way to do it is rarely obvious, especially in Go, where import cycles are forbidden.
+The principle addresses how packages should refer to each other.
+The best approach is rarely obvious, especially in Go, where import cycles are forbidden.
 Perhaps that’s why some developers claim it’s best to avoid “nesting” and keep all code in one package.
-But packages exist for a reason, and that’s separation of concerns.
+But packages exist for a reason: separation of concerns.

 Going back to our example, how should we refer to the database layer?

-So the application service defines: “I need a way to cancel a training with given UUID.
-I don’t care how you do it, but I trust you to do it right if you implement this interface”.
+So the application service says: “I need a way to cancel a training with a given UUID.
+I don’t care how you do it, but I trust you to do it right if you implement this interface.”

 type trainingRepository interface {